SAKSHIDHYANI/Speech-Emotion-Recognition/README.md

 •	Repetition (01 = 1st repetition, 02 = 2nd repetition).
 •	Actor (01 to 24.
 Odd numbered actors are male, even numbered actors are female).

+**
-**Extraction of features for audio files using Mel Frequency Cepstral Coefficients: **
+Extraction of features for audio files using Mel Frequency Cepstral Coefficients**

 •	The RAVDESS and TESS datasets were used to create combined dataset.
 Then, the features were extracted for all the audio files using MFCC.
 Mel-frequency cepstral coefficients (MFCC) includes following steps: